Whisky Bell's 1 L

 Alcohol Content (%)

-Colour: Dark gold.
-Nose: A remarkably rich aroma with ripe orchard fruit, baked apple and robust oak.
-Taste: Richly delivers luxurious dried fruit, candy peel and dates.
-Overlaid with elegant oak notes.
-Finish: Warming, rewarding and distinguished.
+An extremely rich aroma of ripe orchard fruit, roasted apple and robust oak.
+Luxurious dried fruit, candied fruit peels and topped with elegant oak notes.

 OUR FOUNDER, A VISIONARY